shotexa/p2p-password-manager/README.md

 - This deterministic seed is used to generate a topic that peers use to find each other
 - Only peers with the same mnemonic words and password combination can generate a topic and join it to fetch passwords

+### Data replication
+Each peer maintains a single writable hypercore for storing their own password entries.
+When peers connect, they exchange their hypercore keys to establish replication.
+For each connected peer, a new read-only hypercore is created to receive and track changes from that specific peer.
+This architecture means each peer has:

+- One writable hypercore containing their own entries
+- Multiple read-only hypercores (one per connected peer) for receiving updates

+upon every new change peer will use all the available data to derive the most up to date state of the passwords

 ### Security Model

 - The mnemonic words and password combination ensures that only authorized peers can access the shared passwords